 3. You can hire an eminent domain attorney with previous NCDOT experience

 In North Carolina, these attorneys are few and far between, but we have three right here at the NC Eminent Domain Law Firm.
-Stan Abrams and Jason Campbell know the ins and outs of land condemnation proceedings (like other eminent domain lawyers) but they also know how condemnations work from inside the NCDOT.
+Stan Abrams, Jason Campbell and Kevin Mahoney know the ins and outs of land condemnation proceedings (like other eminent domain lawyers) but they also know how condemnations work from inside the NCDOT.
 One was even the primary attorney on the largest case the agency had ever faced at that point in time.
 And we may be able to use that inside experience to your benefit.

 We’ve seen some of the mistakes homeowners (and their lawyers) have made when negotiating with the NCDOT, and we can help you try to avoid doing or saying anything that might hurt your case.
 We may also have insight about what’s going on behind the scenes.